Vernon councillor proposes new Indigenous inclusion requirements for Canada Day events

 “First, if you are going to have a celebration, we should actually have something to celebrate about.
 We have a long way to go in terms of reconciliation with Canada to achieve that.”

-For it’s part the volunteer group which puts on the event said it typically does include land acknowledgments and invites the Okanagan Indian Band to participate in Canada Day events.
+For its part, the volunteer group that puts on the event said it typically does include land acknowledgments and invites the Okanagan Indian Band to participate in Canada Day events.

 “We are obviously all deeply saddened by the recent findings in Kamloops. it’s a tragic event.”